CrystalFerrai/ValheimMods/Pathfinder/package/README.md

-﻿Increases the base map discovery range around the player as well as dynamically adjusts the range based on various visibility factors.
+Increases the base map discovery range around the player as well as dynamically adjusts the range based on various visibility factors.

 * The discovery radius is generally increased compared to vanilla.
 * Discovery radius is further increased while on a boat.